|Stars, planets, the space station, a space craft, and a meteor's quick streak of light often are visible over backyards and parking lots

 their best efforts and through critical thinking discuss as a group how selections represent understanding.
 A

-class-produced reference portfolio, for your school's library, would feature these selected learning artifacts.
+class-produced reference portfolio, for your school library, (or community public library) would feature these

-communication between our computers, necessary for sending files of text and photographs.
-To get ready,
+between our computers, necessary for sending files of text and photographs.
+To get ready, all participants

-all participants should read my Introduction to Space Rocks (click link above under We Plan Together)..
+should read my Introduction to Space Rocks (click link under We Plan Together).

 HANDOUTS FOR YOUR STUDENTS